Kuuuube/osu_skills_rs/readme.md

     ` ` or `0`: Modified alg with various fixes.

-    `1`: Classic alg accurate to <0.01% of the original osu!Skills calculator
+    `1`: Classic alg accurate to <0.01% of the original osu!Skills calculator.

 The osu!Skills website cannot be matched to as the calculation code is not public.